oracle-quickstart/oci-o11y-solutions/knowlege-content/MAP/security-fundamentals-dashboards/README.md

 It may take some time for the data to start flowing into the dashboard.
 You will not see any data unless there are activities on the target system(s) that would be picked up by the corresponding widget/query.

-### Security Analytics Dashboards Visulization
+### Security Fundamentals Dashboards Visulization
-You can now use Security Analytics Dashboards to detect security threats and issues in OCI tenany.
+You can now use Security Fundamentals Dashboards to detect security threats and issues in OCI tenany.
 For example, Threat IPs detected in VCN Flow Logs accessing OCI cloud resources or spikes detected in Network Ingress Traffic from Public IPs need further investigation from the security teams to mitigate security risks across your tenancy.

 <p align="center">
     <img src="images/sad-threat-ips.png" width="400"/>